sundowndev/phoneinfoga/docs/getting-started/scanners.md

 ## Numverify

 Numverify provide standard but useful information such as country code, location, line type and carrier.
 This scanners requires an API-key which you can get on their website after creating an account.
-You can use a free API key as long as you don't exceed the monthly quota.
+You can use a free API key as long as you don't exceed the monthly quota. **This is an [apilayer](https://apilayer.com/marketplace/number_verification-api) key, not numverify itself.**

 [Read documentation](https://apilayer.com/marketplace/number_verification-api#details-tab)